gal-legos/504_serverless_functions_1/GCP/readme.md

 ## GCP Cloud Run
-To run the cloud function in the Google cloud console I first went to the search bar and looked for "cloud run".
-This is where the serverless coud functions live.
-From there I created the serverless function and was able to edit the code.
-After having made changes to my code, I used the COLAB nootebook in order to run a GET request.
-In there I used a python script that included my serverless URL to connect the two and get a JSON output.
+To run the cloud function in the Google Cloud Console, I first went to the search bar and looked for "Cloud Run".
+This is where the serverless cloud functions live.
+From there, I created the serverless function and was able to edit the code.
+After having made changes to my code, I used the COLAB notebook to run a GET request.
+In there, I used a Python script that included my serverless URL to connect the two and get a JSON output.

+### url
+url is in gcp python file

 ## screenshots
 these screenshots show the gcp source code tab with my full python script